My Books

 Series order: Book #2

-Genre: Speculative women’s fiction (Paranormal/science fiction)
+Genre: Speculative women’s fiction (Paranormal/science fiction/romance)

 Content rating: PG-13 equivalent for language and thematic elements